Image

 2. Learn from Diversity

-However, it’s important to recognize that simulations only provide a limited perspective on the user experience.
-In reality, numerous factors influence how people interact with the world and use products, including individual abilities, experiences, emotions, and cultural backgrounds.
+However, it’s essential to understand that these simulations only offer a limited perspective of the user experience.
+In reality, numerous factors — such as abilities, experiences, emotions, and cultural contexts — influence how people interact with a product.

 3. Solve for One, Extend to Many